 - “Rights, Rules, Responsibilities” applies to the web, and you are responsible for making sure your content follows these guidelines.

 While there are many social media accounts across the University, we aim to provide an engaging social-media experience no matter which Princeton accounts our audiences follow.
-Our social media guidelines help to provide content that is unique, creative, informative, engaging and consistent content.
+Campus partners are encouraged to review our social media guidelines and apply to be listed on the University's Social Media Directory.

 University mobile apps can appear in app stores under the University's brand name when they meet standards for branding, accessibility and usability, and are designed to serve a broad audience.
 Please contact the Office of Communications for information before you begin your project.